Do i have a claim?

 We will always keep you updated as your claim progresses so that you will never feel like you have been left in the dark.
 If you require clarification regarding your legal matter at any time, we are just one free phone call away.

-Please note, that claims for injuries suffered in motor vehicle accidents have strict limits.
+Please note, that claims for injuries suffered in motor vehicle accidents have strict time limits.
 For this reason, you should seek legal advice regarding your situation at the earliest opportunity to ensure you don’t lose your right to compensation.

-Each state has their own rules and regulations, however, all claims should be made as soon as practically possible.
+Each state has its own rules and regulations, however, all claims should be made as soon as practically possible.
 In some states, drivers and pedestrians involved in such accidents have as little as 28 days to launch their accident notification claim.
 Passengers who have been involved in accidents should also follow this requirement.